monktastic/hackmd/spirituality/nonduality.md

 Spira:

 > Just as nothing that takes place in a movie adds or removes anything from the screen, nothing that takes place in experience adds or removes anything from our **essential nature** of pure awareness. [...]
 Our **essential being** or self, [is] the ever-present **background** of all experience. [...]
 The **background** of awareness is never disturbed by experience.  [...]
 Awareness is the **substratum** of the entire universe. [...]
 I am the awareness that is aware that I am.
 It is a simple and profound statement of our essential **identity.**

+Nisargadatta Maharaj:

+> **There must be a source** from which all this flows, a **foundation** on which all stands. [...]
+Consciousness itself is the source of everything.

+Sri Ramana Maharshi:

+> **Hold the substratum** of the ‘I’.
+After the substratum is held what does it matter if the world appears or disappears?

-This most fundamental illusion is precisely what gets dispelled in stage 3.
+This most fundamental illusion that there _must_ be a "source" or "foundation" is precisely what gets dispelled in stage 3, as illogical as this may seem to our intellects.
+It is that extremely subtle "holding" of a "substratum" that must finally be noticed and released.

+Rob Burbea, perhaps the [clearest expositor of Mahayana in modern times](https://www.reddit.com/r/streamentry/comments/55vryt/insight_rob_burbea_seeing_that_frees/):

+> One time the Buddha went to a group of monks and he basically told them not to see Awareness as The Source of all things. [...]
+This group of monks didn’t want to hear that. [...]
+And similarly, one runs into this as a teacher, I have to say. **This level is so attractive, it has so much of the flavor of something ultimate, that often times people are unbudgeable there.**

 Dilullo:

-> A different way of saying this is that reality, as self-experiencing, radiant phenomena, has no location or boundary, and also **no absolute or essential nature**. [...]
-There is **no substratum** here.
+> There is **no way that things actually are**. [...]
+A different way of saying this is that reality, as self-experiencing, radiant phenomena, has no location or boundary, and also **no absolute or essential nature**. [...]
+There is **no substratum here**.
 There is **no background** or foreground. [...]
 You could say this quantum fluctuation between nothingness and somethingness is the fabric or most fundamental identity of reality itself. **This is not the same as personal identity or universal identity/consciousness**. [...]
 The salient feature that occurs at this stage is a **dissolving of the paradigm of identity altogether.**

+Keep in mind that these teachers are not denying the validity or value of the second stage.
+They had to go through it themselves — though surely not at the profound depth of great sages like Maharshi or Maharaj — and so there is a basis for comparison.
+By contrast, if someone has "only" gone as far as stage 2 and hears descriptions of stage 3, they will usually not be motivated to discover what it is pointing at.
+For such a one, there is _obviously_ and _self-evidently_ nothing beyond The Ultimate.
+Therefore, they will take descriptions of stage 3 to be either alternate ways of talking about the same thing, or else foolish delusion.
+On the other hand, for someone who has experienced both, the difference is clear and unmistakable.

 ---